 The Kerb, Road, Slip, ABS and Understeer effects are personal preference.
 They are designed to give you feedback about the car, but they are not things you would actually feel through a steering wheel.
 Try turning them all off and then just add a little to each one to find what you like.
 I personally like the Kerb and ABS effects because it gives me a little extra feedback.

-This app automatically sets the force feedback gain level to maximize the force you get without clipping.
-During your first lap you may notice the force feedback change as it sees the power clipping, but then it will even out as it dials in on the best setting.
+During your first lap or two, you will notice the force feedback change as it sees the power clipping, but it will even out as it dials in on the best setting.

 The first time I set this up, I couldn't believe how much better the wheel felt.
 You'll get a better feel for what the car is doing and, as such, may find it easier to catch slides and improve your lap times.